1975 Agadir Royal Air Maroc Boeing 707 crash: Flight

 All 181 passengers on board were Moroccan-French nationals.
 The 707, owned by Alia Royal Jordanian was chartered by the national airline of Morocco, Royal Air Maroc, to fly Moroccan-French workers and their families from France home for the holidays.
 The flight left Le Bourget Airport in Paris shortly after midnight with 181 passengers and 7 crew members and was scheduled to arrive at its destination about 4:30 a.m.
 The aircraft approached Agadir in the early hours of the morning at the time of the crash.
 There was heavy fog in the area and the aircraft was flying from the northeast over the Atlas Mountains.
 At around 04:25 local time, as the 707 was descending from 8,000 feet for a runway 29 approach, its right wingtip and no. 4 (outer-right) engine struck a peak about 45 mi northeast of Agadir at 2400 ft altitude.
 Part of the wing separated.
 The aircraft lost control and crashed into a valley about 1800 ft below.

 Local residents of Imzizen, 50 km northwest of Agadir, had to walk for 12 mi to reach a telephone to notify authorities about the crash.
 Rescue teams arrived by helicopter and found wreckage over a wide area after searching for hours in the thick fog.
 The extent of the destruction was such that nothing bigger than 10 sqft in size was found.

-At the time of the crash, it was the third deadliest crash in civil aviation history.
+At the time, this was the third-deadliest crash in civil aviation history, behind those of Turkish Airlines Flight 981 and Martinair Flight 138 the previous year.